AAPI-Owned Businesses and Organizations to Support

 Asian Americans Advancing Justice works in legal advocacy to influence key civil rights issues that significantly impact Asian American and Pacific Islander Communities.
 Recently they have co-hosted bystander trainings with Right to Be (formerly Hollaback) and have trained tens of thousands of people on how to respond to anti-Asian hate and white supremacy.

-Ranier Maningding (The Love Life of An Asian Guy) is a blogger and social medial activist who speaks against racism and white supremacy while advocating for collective liberation.
+Ranier Maningding (The Love Life of An Asian Guy) is a blogger and social media activist who speaks against racism and white supremacy while advocating for collective liberation.
 You can watch Maningding’s TEDx Talk here.

 Asian Media Access (AMA) is a nonprofit organization dedicated to using media arts as a tool for social betterment.
 Centrally located on the Minneapolis campus of Metropolitan State University, AMA is one of only five national media organizations devoted to serving Asian American media needs.
 Their continuing mission is to "connect the disconnected," to challenge the traditional isolation of Asian American communities by helping Asian Americans realize that the media can be an effective and important tool for communication and education.